nemaara/A_New_Order/readme.txt

 Many thanks to ott for hinting how to fix campaign to be post-0.9.3 compatible.

-Kudos to alxrem, ave, teldar, capitol, tomsik, scott, ott, tet, tapik, derek, malin keshar and especially unsung for spelling corrections and bug reporting.
+Kudos to alxrem, ave, teldar, capitol, tomsik, scott, ott, tet, tapik, derek, malin keshar, oo13, and especially unsung for spelling corrections and bug reporting.

 Outlaws were originally a unit pack created and maintained by Shadow and Scott (they are mainline now, though).

 Many thanks for torangan for patience in explaining translation issues.

-Thanks for all advice and help received on wesnoth forum, both in art (Jetryl and Pickslide, thanks a lot!) and in WML coding.
+Thanks for all the advice and help received on both the Wesnoth forums and Discord server, both in art (Jetryl and Pickslide, thanks a lot!) and in WML coding (thanks CelticMinstrel!).

 Translations were made by (no national characters in names, sorry): capitol and tephlon (swedish) and Geoffroy Douillie, damien, Guigou Guillaume (french),